Iterated Vector Fields and Conservatism, with Applications to Federated Learning: Summary and Open Problems

 \subsection{The Geometric Perspective}

-$\mathcal{W}^\infty(\R^n)$ presents a natural geometric structure.
-As discussed in \cref{sec:general_w_infty}, it is neither linear nor closed under arbitrary compositions.
-Its subspaces $\mathcal{W}^k(\R^n)$ yield nontrivial algebraic-geometric objects when restricted to homogeneous polynomials, but we have only scratched the surface of understanding these spaces.
+As we discuss in \cref{sec:smooth_vector_fields}, much of this work can be phrased in terms of natural questions about the geometric structure of $\mathcal{W}^\infty(\R^n)$ .
+Its subspaces $\mathcal{W}^k(\R^n)$ yield non-trivial algebraic-geometric objects when restricted to homogeneous polynomials, but we have only scratched the surface of understanding these spaces.
 Such analysis may yield practical results; deriving membership criteria for $\mathcal{W}^\infty(\R^n)$ may allow federated learning practitioners to better select and design loss functions for optimization.

-The discussion above centers on, and is fundamentally tied to, the Euclidean setting.
-Many of the questions we asked may also be applied to more generic geometric objects, in particular smooth Riemannian manifolds.
-In such cases, we would instead be concerned with the exactness of differential 1-forms.
+The discussion above is fundamentally tied to the Euclidean setting.
+However, many of the questions we pose may also be applied to more general geometric objects, especially smooth Riemannian manifolds.
+Rather than analyzing the conservatism of vector fields, we could instead analyze the exactness of differential 1-forms.
 However, even defining the correct analog of being $k$-conservative in this setting is non-trivial, as we cannot arbitrarily compose sections of the cotangent bundle of a manifold.
-Similarly, while gradient descent is possible on Riemannian manifolds (see \cite{udriste2013convex} for a useful overview), it is unclear how to perform a Riemannian analog of \fedavg.
-While intrinsic notions of averaging can be defined (for example, by minimizing the average distance along $M$), it is unclear if this approach is useful in tandem with Riemannian gradient descent.
-While we suspect that more fruitful analogs of \fedavg can be had by considering the average of sections of the cotangent bundle, we leave this formalization to future work.

-Finally, we focused almost exclusively on infinitely smooth functions defined on the entirety of $\R^n$.
+Finally, we focused primarily on infinitely smooth functions defined on the entirety of $\R^n$.
 We can, of course, define non-smooth vector fields, or vector fields whose domain is a subset of $\R^n$.
-Indeed, this is motivated by practice, as many functions, especially functions of interest to optimization, are non-smooth or not defined globally.
-In such cases, analyzing whether such vector fields are in fact the gradient field of some loss function becomes more challenging (as the Poincar\'e lemma need not apply).
+Indeed, this is motivated by practice, as many functions of interest to optimization and machine learning are non-smooth or not defined globally.
+In such cases, analyzing whether such vector fields are in fact the gradient field of some loss function becomes more challenging, as the Poincar\'e lemma need not apply.